elichienxD/HyperAid/README.md

-# Our Modification
+# HyperAid: Denoising in hyperbolic spaces for tree-fitting and hierarchical clustering
-This code is developed based on the HypHC repository, which you can find their original read me at the end of this file.
+This is the code for our KDD 2022 paper "HyperAid: Denoising in hyperbolic spaces for tree-fitting and hierarchical clustering".
+The code is developed based on both [HypHC](https://github.com/HazyResearch/HypHC) and [TreeRep](https://github.com/rsonthal/TreeRep).
+Please also check their repositories and readme files.

 ## Install HyperAid
 The instruction is largely based on those for HypHC.